Vegan Kaiserschmarrn (with Strawberry Rhubarb Compote)

 Kaiserschmarrn

-1. For the Aquafaba, beat the chickpea cooking water with a pinch of salt for a few minutes until the jelly-like liquid turns into a white, fluffy, and firm foam that looks and feels like egg whites.
-It takes about 7 minutes to whip, at least longer than with egg whites.
-I do this with my food processor with the whisk attachment.
+• Beat the chickpea cooking water (aquafaba) with the lemon juice and a pinch of salt for a few minutes until the jelly-like liquid turns into a white, fluffy, and firm foam that looks and feels like egg whites.
+I do this with my stand mixer with the whisk attachment.

-6. Now add half of the batter and slowly fry it out.
+• Now add half of the batter, spread about 1 tablespoon of raisins evenly and slowly fry the batter.

-10. Then tear the pancake-like piece into smaller pieces and let them fry a little more.
+• Then tear the pancake-like piece into smaller pieces and let them fry a little more.
 Stir.
-Just before serving, sprinkle some icing sugar on top and stir so that the sugar can caramelize.
+Just before serving, sprinkle some powdered sugar on top and stir so that the sugar can caramelize.

-11. Place the pieces onto a plate, sprinkle with icing sugar, and serve with compote, apple sauce, or stewed plums.
+• Place the pieces onto a plate, sprinkle with powdered sugar, and serve with compote, apple sauce, or stewed plums.

 Strawberry and rhubarb compote

-1. Wash, clean and peel the rhubarb (simply peel off the thin outer skin with your fingernails) and cut into pieces approx. 2 cm in size.
+• Wash, clean and peel the rhubarb (simply peel off the thin outer skin with your fingernails) and cut into pieces approx. 1-2 cm (1/2 to 1 inch) in size.

-7. Then add the strawberries and let everything cool down together.
+• Then add the strawberries and let everything cool down.

 Notes